 State of Minnesota District Court St. Lo

-State of Minnesota District Court St. Louis County Sixth District Court File Number: 69DU-FA-23-369 File Copy Notice of Issuance of Emergency (Ex Parte) Order for Protection by Publication (Minn.
+State of Minnesota District Court St. Louis County Sixth District Court File Number: 69DU-FA-23-403 File Copy Notice of Issuance of Emergency (Ex Parte) Order for Protection by Publication (Minn.
 Stat. § 518B.01, subd.
-8) In the Matter of Diane Lee Mayberry vs Jason Ramon Mayberry To Respondent: YOU ARE NOTIFIED tthat a Petition for Order for Protection has been issued in this case.
-A hearing is scheduled for June 13, 2023 at 1:15 PM via zoom.
-You may obtain a copy of the Petition for Order for Protection from the court administrator’s office at the following address: St. Louis County District Court 100 North 5th Avenue West Duluth Minnesota 55802-1285 Failure to attend the hearing or to obtain a copy of the Petition will not be a defense to prosecution for violation of the Court’s order.
-Dated: May 31, 2023 Amy Turnquist Court Administrator (June 3, 2023) 230036
+8) In the Matter of Tayler Elizabeth Powe vs Dequaries Martez Williams To Respondent: YOU ARE NOTIFIED that an Ex Parte Order for Protection has been issued in this case.
+You may request a hearing if you contact the court administrator’s office within 12 days of the date of publication of this notice.
+You may obtain a copy of the Ex Parte Order for Protection and the form to request a hearing from the court administrator’s office at the following address: St. Louis County District Court 100 North 5th Avenue West Duluth Minnesota 55802-1285 Failure to request a hearing or to obtain a copy of the Ex Parte Order will not be a defense toprosecution for violation of the Court’s order.
+Dated: June 6, 2023 Amy Turnquist Court Administrator (June 10, 2023) 232547